Pros and Cons of Galvanizing vs. Metallizing

 Zinc is the coating of choice for steel because of the chemical bond that forms between the two materials.
 When zinc comes into contact with properly prepared steel, it adheres to it, creating a strong seal.
 This is often contrasted with epoxy coating, which sits on top of the steel without bonding with it.

 This seal has mutually beneficial properties for both materials.
 It strengthens them and makes the coated object more resilient to scratching and corrosion.
-This is the reason why zinc coatings have replaced the alternatives as the best choice for steel building materials.
+This is why zinc coatings have replaced the alternatives as the best choice for steel building materials.

 Galvanizing: Easy and Complete Coverage